Fluctuations of the front in a one-dimensional model for the spread of an infection: Introduction

 converges in law on the Skorohod space to a Brownian motion with variance $\sigma_*^2$. \end{theorem}

 Note that the method used to derive the above results also yields the convergence to an invariant distribution of the environment of particles as seen from the front.

-For the general case in which $D_R$ is not necessarily equal to $D_B$, an upper bound on the speed similar to the one in \eqref{e:ballistique} is proved in \cite{KesSid}, but no corresponding lower bound is available.
-We now introduce a slight variation upon this model for which, when $D_R > D_B$, it is indeed possible to derive results similar to those that hold for the single-rate model.
-This variation consists in making the infectious power of red particles {\it remanent}, in the sense that a blue particle turns red not only when it is in contact with a red particle, but as soon as it is located at a site that has previously been occupied by a red particle.
-We call this model the {\it remanent KS infection model}.
+For the general case in which $D_R \neq D_B$, an upper bound on the speed similar to the one in (\ref{e:ballistique}) is proved in \cite{KesSid}, but no corresponding lower bound is available, so that even ballisticity as described in (\ref{e:ballistique}) is an open question.
+We now introduce a slight variation upon this model for which, when $D_R > D_B>0$, it is indeed possible to derive results similar to those that hold for the single-rate model.
+This variation consists in making the infectious power of red particles \textit{remanent}, in the sense that a blue particle turns red not only when it is in contact with a red particle, but as soon as it is located at a site that has previously been occupied by a red particle.
+We call this model the \textit{remanent KS infection model}.
 In this context, it is natural to define the position of the front at time $t$ as the rightmost position ever occupied by a red particle up to time $t$.
 We can then prove the two following results.

 \begin{theorem} For the remanent KS infection model with $0<D_B \leq D_R$, there exists $0<v_{\star}<+\infty$ such that a.s.,

 \end{theorem}